Wendy MacLeod: Life and career

-Her critically acclaimed comedy Women in Jeopardy! premiered at Geva Theater in 2015, directed by Sean Daniels, and her newest play Slow Food was invited to the 2015 National Playwrights Conference.
+Her critically acclaimed comedy Women in Jeopardy! premiered at Geva Theater in 2015, directed by Sean Daniels, and her play, Slow Food, was invited to the 2015 National Playwrights Conference.
 The play will be premiering at Merrimack Repertory Theater in January 2019.
 She has been a guest professor at Northwestern University’s film and theater departments.
-MacLeod's essay "Name Brand Nostalgia" was recently featured in The New York Times and her essay/talk "The Daily Struggle" was given as part of the Kenyon Review's Writers-on-Writing series in October 2016.
+MacLeod's essay "Name Brand Nostalgia" was featured in The New York Times and her essay/talk "The Daily Struggle" was given as part of the Kenyon Review's "Writers-on-Writing" series in October 2016.
 Her prose and humor pieces have appeared in Poetry magazine, The New York Times, Salon, The Rumpus, McSweeney's Internet Tendency, The Washington Post, and All Things Considered.